 Blending 2D and 3D Animation

 In modern video production, it’s common to see 2D and 3D animation working together in the same project.
-Combining both styles creates a balance between emotional storytelling and realistic visuals.
+The animation process often involves integrating both 2D and 3D elements, using multiple software programs to achieve the desired look.
+Combining both styles creates a balance between emotional storytelling and realistic visuals, and blending styles can enhance visual effects for a more immersive experience.

 2D vs 3D Animation: Both Winners